joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-08-name-boxes.md

 # Strategies is the number of team strategies.
 # The numbers from zero to Strategies-1 can be thought of as
 # NumberOfPlayers-digit numerals in base StrategiesPerPlayer,
 # where each digit represents a player's strategy.
-That is,
+Thus,
-# each number encodes a strategy.
+# each numeral encodes a team strategy.

 print "For",NumberOfPlayers,"players there are", len(PlayerStrategies),"player strategies and",Strategies,"team strategies."